psynaptic/php-drupal.tmbundle/README.markdown

 ## Set the Required Shell Variables

-There are 2 Shell Variables which should be set for this bundle.
+There are two Shell Variables which should be set for this bundle.
 Shell Variables may be set up using `TextMate => Preferences => Advanced => Shell Variables`.

 ### Drupal version variable: